2017 Michigan State Spartans football team

 The 2017 Michigan State Spartans football team represented Michigan State University in the 2017 NCAA Division I FBS football season.
 The Spartans played their home games at the Spartan Stadium in East Lansing, Michigan, and competed in the East Division of the Big Ten Conference.
 They were led by 11th-year head coach Mark Dantonio.
 The Spartans finished the season 10–3, 7–2 in Big Ten play to finish in a tie for second place in the East Division.
 The Spartans received an invitation to the Holiday Bowl where they defeated Washington State.

-Previous season

-The Spartans finished the 2016 season 3–9, 1–8 in Big Ten play to finish in sixth place in the East Division.
-The season marked the first losing season for the Spartans since 2009.